RaviRagh/DAT-Phase2-Project/README.md

 ### Actionable insight
    <div align="justify">

-The two main co-efficients I would choose to infer property sale prices in King County are "Living_area' and 'Lot_area'.
+The two main co-efficients I would choose to infer property sale prices in King County are 'Living_area' and 'Lot_area'.
         </div>